|

 that Kroton decided to look at Locri, willing to conquest it

-territory to the south, next to Rhegion's borders.
+territory southwards, next to Rhegion's borders.

 But the